rangell/usbs/README.md

 USBS is MIT licensed.
 See the [LICENSE](LICENSE) file for details.

 ## TODO:
-* add documentation for intermittent cond evaluation
-* add fixed frequency cond evaluation
+* Add fixed frequency cond evaluation
-* “specbm” -> “usbs” throughout repo
-* Move callback and print to cond in cgal (also time stuff)
+* Move callback and print to cond in cgal (also time and intermittent evaluation stuff)
-* Figure out the best default params
+* Add the best default params
+* Add better timing and diagnostic information
 * README
   * GPU non-determinism note: https://github.com/google/jax/discussions/10674
   * Explanation of how to specify problem data